Vabank

-The film's name is Polish for Va banque, a gambling term for when one is betting to win or lose all.
+The film's title is Polish for Va banque, a gambling term for when one is betting to win or lose all.

 Plot

-In October 1934, a famous safe cracker in Warsaw criminal circles and also a jazz trumpeter, Henryk Kwinto, is released from a prison, where he has spent the past six years.
-After arriving home, he discovers that his wife has already found a substitute for him in the face of a police commissioner named Karelicki.
-Kwinto removes hidden roll of banknotes out of the chair's leg, places his key to the apartment on a table and leaves.
+In October 1934 Henryk Kwinto, a famous safe cracker in Warsaw criminal circles and also a jazz trumpeter, is released from prison, where he has spent the past six years.
+After arriving home, he discovers that his wife has already found a substitute for him; the police commissioner Karelicki.
+Kwinto removes a hidden roll of banknotes out of the leg of a chair, places his key to the apartment on the table and leaves.

-Near the city gates he is met by two younger petty criminals, brothers Moks and Nuta, who have successfully debuted by robbing a jewel store and now wish to have the legendary safe-cracker as an accomplice.
-Kwinto by taking out of his pocket a mouthpiece of trumpet asserts that they had mistaken him for someone else and he is a musician.
-Although they seem to be confused, the brothers nonetheless tell him the address of their automobile shop in case if "Mr Musician would be willing to play together with them".
+Near the city gates he is met by two younger petty criminals, brothers Moks and Nuta, who have successfully debuted by robbing a jewellery store and now wish to have the legendary safe-cracker as an accomplice.
+Kwinto takes out the mouthpiece of a trumpet and asserts that they have mistaken him for someone else and that he is a musician.
+Although they seem to be confused, the brothers nonetheless tell him the address of their automobile shop in case "Mr Musician would be willing to play together with them".

-Kwinto rents a hotel room.
-Soon he is visited by his former accomplice and now a successful banker, Gustaw Kramer who informs him that six years ago Kwinto was arrested not by chance.
-Kramer who was caught in the act, then agreed to lure the elusive safe-cracker into a trap set up by the police.
-As a compensation for moral damages he brought Kwinto 45,000 złoty considering his betrayal as resolved.
-In response Kwinto advises not to tell him the address of his bank, to which Kramer is confident in the invulnerability of the bank's own safes reacts with a sneer and uses the phrase "ear of a herring" (ucho od śledzia, an idiom, similar to English "Goose egg") hinting at the impossibility of robbing his bank.
+Kwinto gets a hotel room.
+Soon he is visited by his former accomplice and now successful banker, Gustaw Kramer who informs him that six years ago, Kwinto was not arrested by chance.
+Kramer was caught in the act, and then agreed to lure the elusive safe-cracker into a trap set up by the police.
+As compensation for moral damages, he gives Kwinto 45,000 złoty, and calls them even.
+In response, Kwinto advises him not to tell him the address of his bank, to which Kramer says with a sneer that he is confident in the invulnerability of the bank's safes.
+He uses the phrase "ear of a herring" (ucho od śledzia, an idiom, similar to the English "Goose egg") hinting at the impossibility of robbing his bank.

-Kwinto goes to visit a musician named Tadeusz Rychliński, with whom he performed in a band at least six years earlier.
+Kwinto goes to visit a musician named Tadeusz Rychliński, with whom he performed in a band six years earlier.
 From the wife of Tadeusz, Marta, he learns about the death of his friend.
-Shortly before his death, Tadeusz deposited all his savings, 19,000 złoty, in the bank of Kramer, but on the way home he was robbed, the raiders took away the receipt and the bank deposit became unavailable.
-The next day Tadeusz allegedly threw himself out of the window.
-According to the widow, the police arrived to conclusion that there was a suicide.
+Shortly before his death, Tadeusz deposited all his savings, 19,000 złoty, at Kramer's bank, but on the way home he was robbed, and the receipt was taken, making the deposit unavailable.
+The next day, Tadeusz allegedly threw himself out of the window.
+According to the widow, the police arrived to conclusion that it was a suicide.